Radio Frequency Fingerprinting via Deep Learning: Challenges and Opportunities

 Eventually, this variability leads to performance degradation~\cite{al2020exposing}.

 \textbf{Jamming.} Jamming attacks occur when a malicious entity intentionally transmits a signal on the same frequency band as the target communication link, disrupting ongoing communication.
 In our context, jamming affects the reception of the clean \ac{RF} signal, making the extraction of \ac{RFF} features challenging.
 As mentioned above, this challenge is exacerbated as the \ac{RF} signal is already affected by other noise sources present in the wireless channel.
 As a result, jamming attacks can significantly compromise the reliability of the system.
-Currently, no studies have investigated the impact of jamming attacks on these systems and explored potential countermeasures.

 \textbf{Spoofing.} The openness of wireless communications allows malicious entities to eavesdrop on radio signals and inject new signals to gain unauthorized access.
 In the \ac{RFF} context, an attacker can capture the unique \ac{RF} fingerprint of a target device, emulate or distort the signal to create a deceptive one, and then transmit it to try to impersonate the legitimate device.
 More research is needed to validate the possibility of this adversarial scenario and test the resilience of \ac{DL}-based \ac{RFF} systems against this attack.